-If the Court finds that the Indian child was improperly retained or improperly removed, the Court shall terminate the proceeding and order ODHS to immediately return the Indian child unless the Court determines by clear and convincing evidence that doing so would subject the Indian child to substantial and immediate danger or a threat of substantial and immediate danger.
-ORICWA Oregon Laws 2020. ch.
-14 § 22(3)(b).
+If the court finds that the Indian child was improperly retained or improperly removed, the court shall order ODHS to immediately return the Indian child and dismiss the proceeding unless the court determines by clear and convincing evidence that doing so would subject the Indian child to substantial and immediate danger or a threat of substantial and immediate danger.
+Or Laws 2021, ch 398, §39(2).